Can Loving-Kindness Yoga Improve Your Relationships with Others?

 The Role of Mindfulness in Yoga

-We see situations and people clearly, understanding the suffering in ourselves and others.
-This allows us to meet life’s difficulties with an open heart.
+With mindfulness, we see things and people clearly.
+We understand the pain in ourselves and others.
+This lets us face life with an open heart.

 Types of Yoga for Loving-Kindness